 “Her singing is exceptional for its consistency [...] invariably true in pitch and capable of a surprising range of dynamic variety – a perfect instrument of its kind.
 Every word she sings comes through clearly.”

 Ruby Hughes began her musical studies as a cellist graduating from the Guildhall School of Music in London.
-She went on to study voice at the Hochschule für Musik und Theater, Munich and the Royal College of Music, London, graduating in 2009.
+She went on to study voice at the Hochschule für Musik und Theater, Munich and the Royal College of Music, London.

 - Handel Theodora (title role) – Potsdamer Winteroper

 - Mahler Symphony No. 2 – Minnesota Orchestra (concerts and recording) – Osmo Vänskä